william-santini/WiSSkHy/README.md

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)

+## Collaborative Use of the Database

+SQLite allows multiple users to access the same database file, but it comes with important limitations:
+- Concurrent write operations are restricted, meaning that only a small number of users can reliably modify the database at the same time.
+- Simultaneous access may lead to locks or slow performance when many operations occur in parallel.

+To support collaboration, WiSSkHy includes a **"Refresh Database"** button so that users can easily reload the most recent changes made by others.

+WiSSkHy is primarily designed as a **local tool**, complementing centralized server solutions.
+It enables researchers to take advantage of the power of **R, Python, MATLAB**, and other tools for data quality control, analysis, and scientific exploration.

+> **Future development**
+> A PostgreSQL version of WiSSkHy is planned, which will provide a true multi-user environment with improved performance and concurrency management.

 ## Database structure
 The WiSSkHy database is based on the **time series concept**.
 Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.